ashutoshmjain/gita/src/thought.md

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) is the biggest single pool of `Sanskrit` words to date.
 It is the longest poem ever scribed, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.

-Size was important to pass the minimum threshold for training human mind - a biological neural network evolved over millions of iterations.
+Size was important to pass the minimum threshold for training text to human mind - a biological neural network evolved over millions of iterations.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious unexplained beyond mortal cognition.
 The language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions and bodily gestures common in spoken sphere.
 But most importantly, it must be a narrative of reality - addictively consuming that once started, makes one crave for more ; and once completed it is never forgotten - a permanent layer of foundational thoughts (`Sanskaras`) - history !

 ---

-The language (syntax and symbols), the tools to scribe (palm leaves, reed pens and ink), and the scope of `Mahabharata` augmented each other - a three-way complementarity that benefited and built on each other.
+The language (syntax and symbols), the tools to scribe (palm leaves, reed pens and ink), and the scope of `Mahabharata` augmented each other - a three-way complementarity [^three] that benefited and built on each other.
 Thousands of years later, opportunity arose again , Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
-But he fell short on inventing his own language!
+A new scribing tool with QWERTY layout, but he fell short on inventing his own language!
 Tom Sawyer was written in English - a masterpiece of American literature and the best-selling of Twain's works nevertheless.
-Maybe Twain's  English is his unique lexicon - mixed with insights of travel and wit !
+Maybe Twain's  English is unique for his lexicon - mixed with insights of travel and wit !

-There are many other examples where artifacts shine because of dualities they resolve, but it is hard to find a three-way manifestation that created its own universe - a new abstracted layer.
+There are many other examples where artifacts shine because of dualities they resolve, but it is hard to find a three-way manifestation that created its own universe - a new abstracted layer for conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified except for one in our recent past.
-In nutshell, the phenomenon repeated only once since `Mahabharata`, though in a vastly different context.
+The phenomenon repeated only once since `Mahabharata`, though in a vastly different context.
 This time to introduce humanity with digital word.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">